alazraq/Abdou_CS_DS_doc/src/web_and_mobile_dev/Mobile/dart_tutorial.md

 > **Object vs dynamic:** never use dynamic: Two types in Dart permit all values: Object and dynamic.
 However, they convey different things.
 If you simply want to state that you allow all objects, use Object, as you would in Java or C#.
 Using dynamic sends a more complex signal.
 It may mean that Dart’s type system isn’t sophisticated enough to represent the set of types that are allowed

 3. Private variables in dart: Unlike Java, Dart doesn’t have the keywords public, protected, and private.
-If an identifier starts with an underscore (_), it’s private to its library.
+If an identifier starts with an underscore (_), it is private to its library.

 ### Variables